5/7/2025

 Chief Executive Officer

 Yeah, it's a great question.
-So, I'll illustrate some examples.
-You know, I came back from a major dealer group last week, I think.
+So I'll illustrate some examples.
+I came back from a major dealer group last week, I think it was.
 Yes, last week.
-And I really got to sit with their manager team and how they're using our tools.
-It was.
+And I really got to sit with their management team and how they're using our tools.
 It was really fascinating.
 I'll give you some examples.
-So, one to your point.
-They're they now there's actually a percentage of cars they're buying from the service.
-I won't I won't say what the percentage here is, but it's actually like a real number.
+So one, to your point, There's actually a percentage of cars they're buying from the service drive.
+I won't say what the percentage here is, but it's actually like a real number.
 Like, okay, we're starting to buy some cars from the service drive.
-It's starting to show up as a supply source, which really, really proud about that.
-Number two, how they're pricing more and more automation are pricing.
-Historically, this is an industry where they always went to this sort of traditional competitors.
-Inventory management appraisal tool every single car that to sit there and look at and click all these boxes and blah, blah, blah, blah, blah.
-Now you're just more and more.
-We're leveraging AI to help them do some of this.
-You're seeing streamlined, which means you're putting more offers.
-Now, predicting the retail price also helps you predict.
-Should you retail or wholesale the car and gives you an expectation of how much room you have for reconditioning?
-Now, we don't give them that number yet.
-We just show them this is your this is what you're going to sell it for.
-They know what they can buy it for and they kind of figure out at least for now how much they want to put for recon.
-But even what we already have today in our current version of our tools, none of this is possible and sort of the legacy tools that are out there.
-So think, okay, you could buy more cars.
-You can predict the retail price.
-Then when you think about, even though we're in a market where there's really some solid demand for a new, I think good demand for use, it depends on the price of these used cars.
-So if a car sitting there for two weeks or four weeks or six weeks, we're starting to give updates for every single then what they should do.
-The update could be raise the price by two hundred and forty three dollars because we're seeing a lot of demand or the update could be.
-We recommend you reduce the price by three hundred fifty dollars.
+It's starting to show up as a supply source, which I'm really, really proud about that.
+Number two, how they're pricing.
+More and more automation they're pricing.
+Historically, this is an industry where they always went to this sort of traditional competitor's inventory management appraisal tool, every single car, they have to sit there and look at it and click all these boxes and blah, blah, blah, blah, blah.
+Now you're just more and more, we're leveraging AI to help them do some of this.
+So you're seeing streamlined, which means you're putting more offers.
+Now predicting the retail price also helps you predict should you retail or wholesale the car and gives you an expectation of how much room you have for reconditioning.
+Now we don't give them that number yet.
+We just show them This is what you're going to sell it for.
+They know what they can buy it for.
+And they kind of figure out, at least for now, how much they want to put for recon.
+But even what we already have today in our current version of our tools, none of this was possible in sort of the legacy tools that are out there.
+So think, OK, you could buy more cars.
+You could predict the retail price.
+Then when you think about, even though we're in a market where there's really solid demand for a new, and I think good demand for use, it depends on the price of these used cars.
+So if a car is sitting there for two weeks or four weeks or six weeks, we're starting to give updates for every single VIN what they should do.
+The update could be raise the price by $243 because we're seeing a lot of demand.
+Or the update could be We recommend you reduce the price by $350.
 So think it's not just when they're buying the car.
-It's this ongoing, you know, constant learning that's going on and we're feeding.
-It's not just coming from our pricing engine.
+It's this ongoing, you know, constant learning that's going on.
+And we're feeding, it's not just coming from our pricing engine.
 It's coming from what's going on from their CRM.
-It's coming from, you know, how much interest on the car.
-We're we're we're what's happening generally on the Internet.
-So the team's doing a great job of seeing what's happening at it from a national market perspective in addition to what's going on at their store and their group.
-So hopefully that's what you're looking for.
-But that's what the great groups are doing.
-And I think you'll see it in their numbers.
-What's all our dealer partners had a great quarter, I believe.
-And I'm happy to help.
+It's coming from, you know, how much interest there is on the car.
+What's happening generally on the internet?
+So the team's doing a great job. of seeing what's happening from a national market perspective in addition to what's going on at their store and their group.
+So hopefully that's what you're looking for, but that's what the great groups are doing, and I think you'll see it in their numbers.
+Some of our dealer partners had a great quarter, I believe, and I'm happy to help.

 speaker